gree/lwfs/INSTALL.md

 host and make LWFS to synchronize converted contents onto the remote host.
 Please check remote/ for further details.

+### BirdWatcher Server

+BirdWatcher (https://github.com/imaya/birdwatcher.js/) is a JavaScript profiler purely written in JavaScript.
+It is easy to use even on mobile devices and can send stats to its node.js server on which a user can check various graphs/console logs.

+By default, LWFS shows a page for each data with the release version of lwf.js.
+A user can then switch to the page with the debug version of lwf.js and/or the page with the debug version of lwf.js and birdwatcher.js.
+For the last case, you need to have a BirdWatcher server running on node.js.
+Please check the following steps.

+    npm install socket.io
+    git clone git://github.com/imaya/birdwatcher.js.git
+    cd birdwatcher.js/server
+    vi config.js  # if you need to change the port number. node server.js

 ## How To Start

 Invoke the following.